-In the bedroom, you’ll enjoy a king bed, spacious bathroom with dual-head shower, and dual-sink marble vanity.
+In the bedroom, you’ll enjoy a king bed, a spacious bathroom with a dual-head shower, and dual-sink marble vanity.
 The living space features a small wet bar, couch, sofa bed, and a gorgeous shelving unit with a large flat-screen TV taking center stage.
 The suite also features unparalleled views of the San Diego skyline.

 Pool Suite (For the Ultimate Pool Party)

 If you’re planning to spend lots of time at the pool, the Cabana Pool suite is an ideal choice.

-From this 1,082-square-foot accommodation, you’ll get direct access to the stunning pool including the use of a 220-square-foot private cabana.
-Inside, the suite features a separate bedroom, a six-seat dining room that’s great for family meals, and a wet bar.
+From this 1,082-square-foot accommodation, you’ll get direct access to the stunning pool, including the use of a 220-square-foot private cabana.
+Inside, the suite features a separate bedroom, a six-seat dining room great for family meals, and a wet bar.

 An oversized bathroom has a dual-head shower, soaking tub, and marble dual sink vanity.
 You’ll enjoy incredible 180-degree views of the Gaslamp Quarter from your bedroom, too.